Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 Each of these directories contain at least one file containing some chat messages.
 We'll take a look at these later

-The `.passwords` directory contains exactly that.
-Passwords for different services, but they're oddly all within a directory that looks to be a hash.
+The `.passwords` directory contains exactly that, passwords for different services, but they're oddly all within a directory that looks to be a hash.
 Also, when we try to read any of the passwords, they seem to be encrypted

 ![image](https://github.com/user-attachments/assets/4d92cf91-306c-4905-908c-4c7b93fc1621)